Backstory

 Survivorship Bias In Academic Publishing

-What if answers to the worlds most pertinent questions in science and academia did not solely exist in published journals, but also in the unpublished.
-The survivorship bias of publishing describes the error of looking only at subjects that have reached a certain point, without considering the invisible subjects who haven’t.
+What if the answers to the world’s most pressing questions in science and academia did not only reside in published journals but also in unpublished works?
+Survivorship bias in publishing refers to the error of focusing only on the works that have been published, while overlooking the valuable contributions that remain unpublished.

 How contemporary journals affects the scientific truths of our era